jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.74 TurningBandsSimulation

-Creates an image containing random values based on a turning-bands simulation..
+Creates an image containing random values based on a turning-bands simulation.

 *Parameters*: